section-engineering-education/engineering-education/articles/rock-paper-scissor-online/index.md

 ### Prerequisites

 - HTML is the standard markup language for web page.
-Useful [guide](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML) for beginners.
+Here's a useful [guide](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML) for beginners.
 - CSS is style sheet language for improving the presentation of web pages.
 To learn more, check this [article](https://www.section.io/engineering-education/what-is-css/)
 - [BootStrap](https://getbootstrap.com/) is a popular HTML, CSS, JS library.
 An [article](https://getbootstrap.com/docs/4.0/getting-started/introduction/)  to get started.
 - [jQuery](https://jquery.com/) is a fast and feature-rich Javascript library.